 The following table summarizes the ordering relationships for Atomic and Immediate Data operations from the standpoint of Local Peer issuing the Operations.
 Note that in the table that follows, Send includes Send, Send with Invalidate, Send with Solicited Event, and Send with Solicited Event and Invalidate.
 Also note that in the table below, Immediate Data includes Immediate Data and Immediate Data with Solicited Event.

-First Second Placement Guarantee at Remote Peer Placement Guarantee at Immediate Data Send No Placement Guarantee between Send Payload and Immediate Data Completed in Order
+First Operation Second Operation Placement Guarantee at Remote Peer Placement Guarantee at Local Peer Ordering Guarantee at Remote Peer Immediate Data Send No Placement Guarantee between Send Payload and Immediate Data Not Applicable Completed in Order